andrew/ultimate-awesome/README.md

 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-covid19-resources](https://github.com/defeatcovid19/awesome-covid19-resources) - Collection of awesome links about initiatives fighting COVID19 outbreak.
+- [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [awesome-data-ui](https://github.com/editdata/awesome-data-ui) - Open source projects, demos, paid services, etc. that demonstrate approaches to editing & managing data through a user interface.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-cybersecurity-news](https://github.com/ForbiddenProgrammer/awesome-cybersecurity-news) - List of sources for cybersecurity news.
 - [awesome-jobs-in-germany](https://github.com/germanitjobs/awesome-jobs-in-germany) - :de: A (developer-friendly) list of tech jobs in Germany.
 - [awesome-docker-cn](https://github.com/haiiiiiyun/awesome-docker-cn) - Docker 优秀资源集锦.
-- [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
 - [awesome-micropython-lib](https://github.com/joeky888/awesome-micropython-lib) - Awesome MicroPython libs.
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.